 Creating a multi-zonal cluster

-compute zones where the control plane and nodes are created.
-Use one of
+--node-locationsflag, specify a comma-separated list of compute-zone values where the control plane and nodes are created.

 Using a release channel:

 gcloud container clusters create cluster-name \ --release-channel channel \ --zone compute-zone \ --node-locations compute-zone,compute-zone,[...]